Murder of Yvonne Gilford: Aftermath

 Following her return to the UK, McLauchlan married her fiancé Grant Ferrie.
 She subsequently asked to meet Frank to personally apologise for calling him a "greedy, selfish bastard" for accepting the blood money, but Frank refused the offer and said that he did not ever want to meet either of the two nurses.
 She was subsequently struck off the nursing register for her actions in using false references to obtain her job in Saudi Arabia.
 In 2011 she was convicted of credit card fraud for a second time, before being convicted of theft in May 2012.
 On both occasions, her solicitor said she had been "mentally scarred" by her experience in the Saudi prison.
 McLauchlan died on 7 January 2014, aged 48, at Ninewells Hospital, Dundee, Scotland after suffering a brain haemorrhage at her house two days previously.

 Parry resumed her nursing career upon her return to the UK, being re-employed at one of her former jobs at Holy Cross Hospital in Haslemere, despite an attempt by MP George Galloway to have her struck off.
 She continued to maintain that she was not a lesbian and had not been in a relationship with Yvonne Gilford and had no involvement whatsoever with the murder, and in 2012 called for Gilford's body to be exhumed and subjected to forensic techniques that were not available at the time of her death.

-The case attracted much attention in the UK and Australia owing to the fact it would have been the first execution of a western woman by Saudi Arabia.
+The case attracted much attention in the UK and Australia owing to the fact it would have been the first execution of a westerner in Saudi Arabia.
 Other factors were the British media's reporting over the case and the political pressures that prompted Fahd to release the nurses.
 The case was mentioned in Desert Royal, a memoir of a Saudi princess written by Jean Sasson.